Partition of Ireland: Exclusion of Ulster

-In May 1914, the British government introduced an amending bill to the Third Home Rule Act allowing for the "temporary exclusion of Ulster" from Home Rule.
+In May 1914, the British government introduced an amending Bill to the Third Home Rule Act allowing for the "temporary exclusion of Ulster" from Home Rule.
 Some Ulster unionists were willing to tolerate the 'loss' of some mainly-Catholic areas of the province (the Ulster counties of Monaghan, Cavan and Donegal).
-In May 1914 three border boundary options were proposed for the temporary exclusion of part of Ulster from Home Rule.
-One option recommended that Counties Tyrone and Fermanagh, south County Armagh, south County Down, the cities of Newry and Derry should be left under the proposed Irish Parliament.
+The Chief Secretary for Ireland Augustine Birrell tasked civil servants to draw up plans for the temporary exclusion of part of Ulster from Home Rule.
+In May 1914 three border boundary options were proposed - one option recommended that Counties Tyrone and Fermanagh, south County Armagh, south County Down, the cities of Newry and Derry should be left under the proposed Irish Parliament.
 There was then debate over how much of Ulster should be excluded and for how long, and whether to hold referendums in each county.
 The Chancellor of the Exchequer Lloyd George supported "the principle of the referendum...each of the Ulster Counties is to have the option of exclusion from the Home Rule Bill."

+Buckingham Palace Conference

-In July 1914, King George V called the Buckingham Palace Conference to allow Unionists and Nationalists to come together and discuss the issue of partition, but the conference achieved little.
+In July 1914, George V called the Buckingham Palace Conference to allow Unionists and Nationalists to come together and discuss the issue of partition, but the conference achieved little.
+At the Conference the future Secretary of State for the Colonies Lord Milner recommended to the Unionist leader Edward Carson that he "stick out for the six counties as a minimum’.
+He added, ‘There is no particular virtue in counties...as long as the excluded area is one solid block."

 After much negotiations in 1914, John Redmond - the longtime leader of the largest political party in Ireland (the Irish Parliamentary Party) agreed to the temporary exclusion of some areas of Ulster.
 In June 1916 (after the Easter Rising) Lloyd George asked for Redmonds approval for six counties (now to include Tyrone and Fermanagh) to be temporarily excluded (four counties had been requested in 1912 and 1914).
 Redmond was assured by the British Prime Minister and the entire Cabinet that voters in all counties excluded from Home Rule would be permitted to vote on joining a Home Rule Ireland (a vote was never held).
 Redmond was also "guaranteed" that all excluded counties were to be returned to Home Rule Ireland after six years.
 On 20 July 1916 Redmond was removed from any further negotiations with the British government.
 He spoke on the floor of the House of Commons: